Isle of Anglesey County Council

 TRACEABILITY

-Food business operators at each stage of production and distribution of the meat, including packaging and labelling it for the final consumer, are required to have an identification and registration system in place.
+Food business operators at each stage of production and distribution of the meat, including packaging and labelling it for the final consumer, must have an identification and registration system in place.

-In particular, a record needs to be kept of the arrival and departure from the food business establishment of animals, carcases or cuts (as appropriate) to ensure a correlation between such arrivals and departures.
+In particular, a record must be kept of the arrival and departure from the food business establishment of animals, carcases or cuts (as appropriate) to ensure a correlation between such arrivals and departures.

 The purpose is to ensure that the information provided to the mass caterer or final consumer corresponds to that relating to the batch where the meat came from.